EduardoAlbertoPalacios/SampleBankingApp/README.md

 **Unit testing**

 These tests focus on testing the individual components and their behavior in isolation.
-This project includes unit tests.
+This project implements ViewModels, UseCases and Repositories test cases.

 ## Banking Application